 The ScoutAM policy engine not only enables the efficient grouping of data to optimize overall system utilization and throughput, but also simplifies the management of a large archival storage system with a rich set of policies and storage configurations that allow system administrators to automate and optimize storage strategies by stakeholder, by data type, by age, and by file size.
 Not all data classes require the same level of protection or the same recall speed.
 Policies can easily differentiate classes of data and automatically determine how many copies should be created on what type of media or cloud service.
-This flexibility enables organizations to use a single ScoutAM system across many departments and many different types of storage media to optimize for performance, reliability, and cost.
+This flexibility enables organizations to use a single ScoutAM system across many departments and many different data sets with diverse data protection requirements while intelligently utilizing different types of storage media to optimize for performance, reliability, and cost.